Mo-Ashraf-Elsayed/Weather-app/README.md

 - **Location Permission**:
   - On the first load, the app asks for the user's permission to access their location.
   - If the user clicks "Allow," the app displays weather data for the user's current location.
-  - If the user clicks "Block," the app will display nothing until the user manually search for a city in input search.
+  - If the user clicks "Block," the app will display nothing until the user manually search in input search.

 - **Footer**:
   - Contains an email input field and links to social media accounts for contact.